-The Company has a separate asset-based loan and guarantee agreement between its subsidiary in Japan and The Bank of Tokyo-Mitsubishi UFG, Ltd and The Development Bank of Japan (as amended, the "Japan ABL Facility"), which provides a credit facility of up to 2 billion Yen (or \$17,094,000, using the exchange rate in effect as of December 31, 2016) over a two-year term, subject to borrowing base availability under the facility.
+The Company has a separate asset-based loan and guarantee agreement between its subsidiary in Japan and The Bank of Tokyo-Mitsubishi UFG, Ltd and The Development Bank of Japan (as amended, the "Japan ABL Facility"), which provides a credit facility of up to 2,000,000,000 Yen (or U.S. \$17,748,000, using the exchange rate in effect as of December 31, 2017) over a two-year term, subject to borrowing base availability under the facility.
 The amounts outstanding are secured by certain assets, including eligible inventory.
-The Company had \$11,966,000 outstanding under this facility at December 31, 2016, and the maximum amount that could have been outstanding at December 31, 2016 was 1,400,000,000 Yen (or \$11,966,000).

-The Japan ABL Facility is subject to an effective interest rate equal to TIBOR plus 0.25% and includes certain restrictions including covenants related to certain pledged assets and financial performance metrics.
-As of December 31, 2016, the Company was in compliance with these covenants.
-At December 31, 2016, the trailing 12-month average interest rate applicable to the Company's outstanding loans under the Japan ABL Facility was subject to an effective interest rate of 0.34%.
-The agreement expires on January 22, 2018.
+The Company had 1,550,000,000 Yen (or U.S. \$13,755,000) outstanding under this facility at December 31, 2017.
+The facility also includes certain restrictions, including covenants related to certain pledged assets and financial performance metrics.
+As of December 31, 2017, the Company was in compliance with these covenants.
+This facility is subject to an effective interest rate equal to TIBOR plus 0.25%.
+At December 31, 2017, the trailing 12-month average interest rate applicable to the Company's outstanding borrowings under this facility was 0.28%.